kaievns/the-log/posts/lead/drafts/when-to-stop-coding.md

 them to become good on this new level.

 This is very true a senior engineer to a tech lead transition, and especially true for the tech lead to an engineering manager position.
+Because they are not expected to produce code any more.

 ## Coping with the transition